Definition of a St. Olaf Credit and Course Load

 - First-year students are not eligible for course overloads.

-Note that all students receive an extra tuition charge of 50% of the same academic year's quarter-credit tuition charge for each quarter-credit overload for course overloads beyond 4.5 credits.
+Note that all students receive an extra overload tuition charge for each quarter-credit overload for course overloads beyond 4.5 credits.
 The refund policy also applies for course overload.
 See Additional Fees and Costs.
-There is no refund of tuition after five weeks.
+There is no refund of tuition after two weeks after 10th day.

 Note that “1” designates a first-half semester course and “2” a second-half course in the class and lab schedule.